VfB

 deal, was the main attraction of my weekend in the Baden-Württemberg region of

+Germany.
 The 5.30pm

-kick off allowed me lots of time to expand my knowledge of the local football
+kick-off allowed me lots of time to expand my knowledge of the local football

-scene.
 It was the last match in the opening set of fixtures of the new

 hotel in Bad Canstatt as I departed to go to my lunchtime fixture; the Oberliga

 encounter between SC Stuttgarter Kickers II and FC 08 Villingen.
+Following

-platform at Alexanderstraße that this would not be a simple task as the first
+platform at Alexanderstraße that this would not be a simple task, as the first

-Instead I caught the next one heading back towards my
+special was packed solid.
+Instead, I caught the next one heading back towards my

-it was a twenty minute walk through a large open space used for the Canstatt
+hotel and followed the other fans in jumping off at Mercedesstraße.
+From there, it was a twenty-minute walk through a large open space used for the Canstatt

 Messe fair.